Tory-15/alx-system_engineering-devops/0x00-shell_basics/README.md

- a script that creates the directories welcome/, welcome/to/ and welcome/to/school Write a command that lists all the files and directories of the current directory, separated by commas (,) Create a magic file
+ a script that creates the directories welcome/, welcome/to/ and welcome/to/school Write a command that lists all the files and directories of the current directory, separated by commas (,) Create a magic file a script that switches the current user to the user betty